 For these six countries, we will evaluate and improve implementation of the following (and combination of) mental health interventions in different target groups with the aim of scaling these up for wider use throughout Europe:

-MTM is not yet openly accessible, but through our collaboration with WHO, we will be able to conduct the first trial-based evaluation of MTM.
+ASCEND is not yet openly accessible, but through our collaboration with WHO, we will be able to conduct the first trial-based evaluation of ASCEND.